holochain/docs-pages/src/pages/resources/enable-holo.md

 For some use cases, it's not desirable to require users to create an account, for example, reading an article.
 Where developers make these use cases available to their users, the data is retrieved by a read-only cell.

 This behavior isn't available by default; you'll have to implement functionality to both give anonymous users access to read-only functions and prevent them from making writes.
 This is described in the [next section](#implementing-read-only-cells).

-### A note on admin API WebSocket access

-Due to the security implications of multi-tenant conductors, `AdminWebsocket` (and some `AppWebsocket`) functionality is not directly exposed to Holo clients.
-Instead, this functionality is exposed indirectly via Holo WebSDK methods where appropriate.

 ### Implementing read-only cells